googleapis/google-api-dotnet-client/Frameworks.md

 * .NETStandard 1.0 - _depends on v1.25.0 of support libraries_
   * Provides legacy support for: Windows 8.0, Windows Phone 8.1, and Windows Phone Silverlight 8.0

 Silverlight 5.0 is no longer supported.
-This is a breaking change.
-For Silverlight support, use v1.25.0.x of the relevant package(s).
+But it turns out our Silverlight support has always been broken, so this change won't have any effect.

 ## Version 1.17.0 - 1.25.0
 _Explicit .NETFramework 4.5 support, for .NET4.6 projects_